SonOfJ/TheFinalestProjectEver/README.md

 ### May 18, 2019
 **Christy**
 - I worked on the PacMan and Ghost classes.
 I wrote the methods to load the images in and display the images, but I will need to update it later once we move from Java files to Processing.
 I also found PNG files for PacMan and the four ghosts.
 Lastly, I worked a little bit on the Maze class and wrote the constructor and the method to add a Node in each of the four directions.

+### May 19, 2019
+**Jason**
+- I created the Dot class and also a launcher which will start up the game.
+I used scanner to attempt to create a map that can be displayed in processing.
+I created a test text file with special letters that symbolize what should be at the respective locations.
+I also started to work on the directions, specifically adding what each letter in the text file map symbolizes.